 What is a Thermal Mass?

-Concentrating solar power includes materials that store heat; these are known as thermal mass.
+Concentrating solar power includes materials that store heat.
+These are known as thermal mass.

 The typical examples of thermal energy mass include stone, water, and cement.